 April 19, 1998 -- Boston won the season finale 2-1 at home.
 Eric Lindros was tossed (instigator) in the first period for fighting Tim Taylor less than six minutes into the contest.
 Dave Ellett (Boston) and Joel Otto (Philly) were also tossed in the first period.
-The Bruins outshot Philly 15-3 in the opening period and held a 1-0 lead.
+Boston outshot Philly 15-3 in the opening period and held a 1-0 lead.
 Sergei Samsonov gave Boston a 2-0 lead in the third period.
-It was the rare NHL game without one team wearing white sweaters.
+Neither team wore white sweaters.

 December 23, 1998 -- Eric Desjardins' goal, on a perfect feed from John LeClair, 6:51 into the third period was the GWG in a 2-1 win at Boston.
 JVB made 28 saves.
 Mikael Renberg suffered a separated left shoulder and missed close to a month.

 February 6, 1999 -- The teams played to a 2-2 tie in Philly.
-Eric Lindros scored a third period PPG (Flyers went 1-for-8 on the PP) with Sergei Samsonov serving four minutes for high-sticking to tie the game.
-Samsonov scored both Boston goals, including the second tally which gave the Bruins a 2-1 lead in the final 29 seconds of the middle period.
+Eric Lindros scored a third period PPG (Flyers went 1-for-8 on the PP) to tie the game.
+Sergei Samsonov, who was penalized prior to the tying goal, scored twice for Boston.
 It was the last game of a 16-1-7 streak and the start of a 2-12-6 skid for the Flyers.